This tasty mushroom Alfredo recipe is an easy 15-minute dinner idea with an irresistibly creamy and smooth sauce and sautéed mushrooms.

 Pasta

-Alfredo sauce is often served with fettuccine.
-However, this recipe is delicious with most long-shaped pasta types.
-Try linguine, tagliatelle, bucatini, bavette, spaghetti, and pappardelle.
+Mushroom Alfredo is delicious with most long–shaped pasta types.
+Try linguine, bucatini, bavette, spaghetti, and pappardelle.

-Substitute gluten-free pasta for regular pasta to make this recipe gluten-free.
+Gluten-free: substitute gluten-free pasta for regular pasta to make this recipe gluten-free.

 Mushrooms